Margo17/Web-Developer-Bootcamp-2022/README.md

 - Create static HTML and CSS portfolio sites and landing pages

-- Think like a developer.
-Become an expert at solving problems by Googling!
+- Think like a developer and become an expert at solving problems by Googling

 - Create complex HTML forms with validations

-- Implement full authentication from scratch!
+- Implement full authentication from scratch

 - Use CSS Frameworks including Bootstrap 5, Semantic UI, and Bulma